Ant Forest: Social implications

 Maosheng Duan (the director of the China Carbon Market Research Center Tsinghua University and the former chairman of the executive board of the Clean Development Mechanism (CDM)) said that Ant Forest have taken a pioneering step towards promoting ordinary people to reduce carbon emissions at consumer-sides.
 Ant Forest would make more contributions to the environment and public benefits in China and even the world.
 Also, it would become a typical duplicable project.

 Zhenping Huang (the assistant to the president of the Institute For Philanthropy Tsinghua University) believed that in the era of technology, the public benefit activities could reshape personal habits as well as affect cooperation and interactions among social groups profoundly.
 Such crossover collision provides the most fertile soil to innovation of public benefits.

+In 2024, BBC reported that some users had exploited loopholes to accumulate virtual points and questioned whether the programme's reported carbon-reduction figures reflected real user behavior.
+Apparently many users were gaming Alibaba's Alipay application which was used to rack up 'green points' with the help of work-arounds.
+Hacks include using devices to swing phones back and forth to mimic walking, using more than one phone to water 'trees', and collaborating with other users to combine activity to increase 'green points' that are used to plant real trees.
+Ant Forest officially acknowledged the cheating and said that they blocked 26,000 accounts that had violated terms but that in no way takes away from the overall impact of the project which was awarded the UN Champions of the Earth Award in 2019.
+Ant Forest did clarify that the 'green points' that users collect do not count towards Ant Forest's own carbon neutrality targets.